Reltroner/reltroner-studio/content/factions/henchoway.md

 ---

-# Origins of Henchoeway
+# Origins of Henchoway

 > *“To dive is to forget.
 But in forgetting, we remember the Abyss.”*

-Henchoeway is not merely a cult—it is an ancient extension of the **Nytherion Abyss**, woven into the physical history of Asthortera and the cosmic migration of Depeisit.
+Henchoway is not merely a cult—it is an ancient extension of the **Nytherion Abyss**, woven into the physical history of Asthortera and the cosmic migration of Depeisit.

 ---

 ## 🛸 Colonial Origins

 - **Founded:** Around **1120 BAC**, during the **first wave of mass migration** from planet **Depeisit** to Asthortera.
-- **Original Name:** *Henchoewayway Scuba Division*, established to explore the deep waters of **Hargenbor Bay**.
+- **Original Name:** *Henchowayway Scuba Division*, established to explore the deep waters of **Hargenbor Bay**.
 - **Purpose:** To establish strategic underwater colonies and monitor mysterious spiritual anomalies detected beneath the Central Ocean.

 But in the depths, they found more than minerals—they found **Nytherion energy** sealed beneath **Etherna Ruin**.
 Contact with this ancient force changed everything.